MattiaMarche/ai-protocols/README.md

 Currently working on **KLIK**, an AI-native meta-framework designed to empower developers without introducing unintended side effects.

 KLIK's vision is to create a better future with developers, by sharing this early tool with the GitHub community, I hope to encourage experimentation and collaboration around better human–AI interaction practices.

+Most of my work is in private or long-term projects (visit my [Index Page](https://github.com/MattiaMarche/index) if you're interested).
+I share selected tools and experiments that reflect my actual vision like `AI ↔ Human Prompt Protocol`.

 ---